semuconsulting/pygnssutils/README.md

 Refer to [pyubx2 documentation](https://github.com/semuconsulting/pyubx2/blob/master/pyubx2/ubxtypes_core.py) for available `msgClass` and `msgID` values. `msgClass` and `msgID` can be specified in either integer or hexadecimal formats.

-Alternatively, the `msgClass` keyword can be set to one of the following special values:
+Alternatively, the `msgClass` keyword can be set to one of the following group values (in which case the `msgID` keyword can be omitted):
 - "allubx" - set rate for all available UBX NAV messages
 - "minubx" - set rate for a minimum set of UBX NAV messages (NAV-PVT, NAV-SAT)
 - "allnmea" - set rate for all available NMEA messages